TszTungChau-Jo/ECE326-Web-Search-Engine/README.md

 ---

 ### Important Notes
-- Currently, we only support managin one ec2 instance at a time.
+- Currently, we only support managing one ec2 instance at a time.
 - All scripts rely on environment variables managed through **`.env`** (e.g., `AWS_REGION`, `ECE326_INSTANCE_ID`, `KEY_PAIR_NAME`).

 ---